 make_shared allocates in one piece (i.e., with one

-memory allocation) the memory for the managed data and the managing
+memory allocation) the memory for the managed data and the control

 data structure, and then creates in place (i.e., without allocating

-memory) the managed data and the managing data structure, which is
+memory) the managed data and the control data structure, which is

 An object of class